waffle-iron/datatranslator/README.md

 ## How to use

+It is recommended to run `docker-compose build` prior to issuing any **dbctl** commands.
+This will ensure that an up to date build image is being used.

 ### dbctl

 For simplicity, a control script has been created that implements the basic functionality for the PostgreSQL / Postgis backend.